-A 2 minute read by Erin Hill, Search Marketing Specialist
+A 2 minute read by Erin Hill, SEO Specialist

 Have you talked to Siri, Alexa, or Cortana lately?
 You probably have, and you wouldn’t be alone.
 According to Google, more than half of teens and 41% of adults are using voice search daily.
 For users, voice search is basically the best thing since sliced bread and now marketers are racing to optimize their content for it.